 Before I became a mom, I never gave much thought to sleep.
 I just did it.
 Then our kids came along, and restful sleep became my biggest challenge.
 Long after they started sleeping through the night, I still woke up.
-The constant noise and activity during the day left me (an introvert) anxious at bedtime.
+The constant noise and activity during the day left me anxious at bedtime.
 Now that my kids are older, there are no tantrums and fewer illnesses, but the pace of life hasn’t changed.
 So, I had to make a conscious effort to figure out how to put the day aside and relax before bed.

 Here are 7 things that have helped me get a better night’s rest, and may help you too…